GenesonFerreira/Minha-aplica--o-em-React/README.md

 ## Seeking to absorb knowledge, I built this login page using the React framework.

-    I used the source code when starting React and deleted unnecessary files.
+    I used the source code when starting React and deleted the unnecessary files.

     I used jsx as a basis to maintain correct semantics and seek to optimize the page as presented in video classes.

     I imported icons through React to add to my application: -v 5.0.1

-    application with verses:
+    application with versions:
     Node: v18.15.0 - node -v
     NPM: v6.14.15 - npm -v
     React: v18.2.0 - npm list react

-    language used: HTML, CSS, JSX (## REACT ##)
+    languages used: HTML, CSS, JSX (## REACT ##)